mattheyan/EndlessObsession/contents/blog/2015-07-15-code-comments.md

 > \- [10 Best Practices to Follow while writing Code Comments]

 In my opinion, good comments are an important complement to good code, making it much more clear and easy to understand.
+Let me emphasize the word "complement".
+Comments really shine when they provide information that the code cannot, but I'm getting ahead of myself.

-On the other hand, bad comments can make good code confusing, contradictory, misleading, and messy.
+Conversely, bad comments can make otherwise good code confusing, contradictory, misleading, or just plain messy.
+Like everyone's mother used to say, "if you don't have anything nice to say, then don't say anything at all"...

-So, given that comments matter, what is the best way to use them?
+So, given that comments matter, what should we do about it?
+How can we use them to make our software better instead of worse?

 A Conceptual Model
 ------------------

-There's a great quote on the topic that you'll see parroted over and over again in one form or another, courtesy of Steve McConnell from his excellent book "Code Complete".
+There's a great quote on the topic that you'll see parroted over and over again in one form or another, courtesy of Steve McConnell from his excellent book "Code Complete" (a must-read if you haven't already).

 > Comments should explain the why instead of the how or what.
 >